Estimated reading time: 5 minutes

 3. Assessment Of Performance

-For example, if a volunteer is asked to help in the office by answering the telephone, they can easily be assessed on how well they are following a detailed telephone script which instructs them on how to answer caller questions.
+For example, if a volunteer is asked to help in the office by answering the telephone, they can easily be assessed on how well they are following a detailed telephone script that instructs them on how to answer caller questions.

 4. Volunteers Feel Valued